ArijeetG/go-psql-redis/README.txt

 setup:
     -> clone the repository
+    -> go to /database and run docker compose up
+    -> go to /redis and run docker compose up
-    -> go to root directory and run docker compose up -> endpoints will be accessible at http://localhost:4000/
+    -> go to /server and run docker compose up
+    -> endpoints will be accessible at http://localhost:4000/